 Mind Behaviour Training, Saturday 21st September 12pm-3pm

-In this workshop Melanie Barrett, writer, clinical hypnotherapist, lover of non dual wisdom, meditation teacher will guide us through one hour meditation, calming the mind and
+In this workshop Melanie Barrett, writer, clinical hypnotherapist, lover of non-dual wisdom, meditation teacher will guide us through one-hour meditation, calming the mind and

-Dr Angelo De Gioannis, psychiatrist will talk and teach how to prevent the development of stress and burnout.
+Dr Angelo De Gioannis, a psychiatrist will talk and teach how to prevent the development of stress and burnout.

 “Happiness can be achieved through training the mind.”His Holiness Dalai Lama

 Mind Behaviour Training is a novel cognitive-behavioural approach to anxiety and depression.
-As in the traditional Cognitive Behavioural Therapy (CBT), the premise is that emotional states are closely linked to dysfunctional thoughts and behaviours.
+As in traditional Cognitive Behavioural Therapy (CBT), the premise is that emotional states are closely linked to dysfunctional thoughts and behaviours.
 By addressing those thoughts and behaviours, we can achieve healthier emotions.

 What is the theory behind Mind Behaviour Training?

 The concepts that constitute the basis of MBT are drawn from performance psychology.
 This is a summary of the current understanding of what achieves optimal performance in life:

 - When we engage in tasks, we have to ‘wind up’ and ‘push’ to a certain extent and for a given stretch of time to achieve a given set of goals.